jina-ai/docs/chapters/extend/executor.rst

 | :class:`BaseEvaluator`  |   :meth:`evaluate`          |
 +-------------------------+-----------------------------+

 Feel free to override other methods/properties as you need.
 But frankly, most of the extension can be done by simply overriding the core methods listed above.
-Nothing more.
-You can read the source code of our executors for details.

 Implement the persistence logic